operand/agency/README.md

     - video
   - model training example
   - multimodal model example
+- Add integration example with mlc-llm
 - Consider generalizing queuing/storage API
 - Consider prior work on distributed access control
+- Consider cross-compilation to C or other languages
 - Add a docker file to encourage using it
 - [_feel free to make suggestions_](https://github.com/operand/everything/issues)